Story within a story: Frame stories and anthology works

 Mary Shelley's Frankenstein has a deeply nested frame story structure, that features the narration of Walton, who records the narration of Victor Frankenstein, who recounts the narration of his creation, who narrates the story of a cabin dwelling family he secretly observes.
 Another classic novel with a frame story is Wuthering Heights, the majority of which is recounted by the central family's housekeeper to a boarder.
 Similarly, Roald Dahl's story The Wonderful Story of Henry Sugar is about a rich bachelor who finds an essay written by someone who learned to "see" playing cards from the reverse side.
 The full text of this essay is included in the story, and itself includes a lengthy sub-story told as a true experience by one of the essay's protagonists, Imhrat Khan.

 Lewis Carroll's Alice books, Alice's Adventures in Wonderland (1865) and Through the Looking-Glass (1871), have several multiple poems that are mostly recited by several characters to the titular character.
-The most notable examples are "You Are Old, Father William", "'Tis the Voice of the Lobster", "Jabberwocky", and "The Walrus and the Carpenter".
+The most notable examples are "You Are Old, Father William", 'Tis the Voice of the Lobster", "Jabberwocky", and "The Walrus and the Carpenter".

 Chaucer's The Canterbury Tales and Boccaccio's Decameron are also classic frame stories.
 In Chaucer's Canterbury Tales, the characters tell tales suited to their personalities and tell them in ways that highlight their personalities.
 The noble knight tells a noble story, the boring character tells a very dull tale, and the rude miller tells a smutty tale.
 Homer's Odyssey too makes use of this device; Odysseus' adventures at sea are all narrated by Odysseus to the court of king Alcinous in Scheria.
 Other shorter tales, many of them false, account for much of the Odyssey.
 Many modern children's story collections are essentially anthology works connected by this device, such as Arnold Lobel's Mouse Tales, Paula Fox's The Little Swineherd, and Phillip and Hillary Sherlock's Ears and Tails and Common Sense.

-A well-known modern example of framing is the fantasy genre work The Princess Bride (both the book and the movie).
-In the movie, a grandfather is reading the story of "The Princess Bride" to his grandson.
+A well-known modern example of framing is the fantasy genre work The Princess Bride (both the book and the film).
+In the film, a grandfather is reading the story of The Princess Bride to his grandson.
 In the book, a more detailed frame story has a father editing a much longer (but fictive) work for his son, creating his own "Good Parts Version" (as the book called it) by leaving out all the parts that would bore or displease a young boy.
-Both the book and the movie assert that the central story is from a book called "The Princess Bride" by a nonexistent author named S. Morgenstern.
+Both the book and the film assert that the central story is from a book called The Princess Bride by a nonexistent author named S. Morgenstern.